horizons83/Mileston4-Fashion-For_fans/README.md

 * The Contact page allows the user to send a written query to the admin.
 The query is stored in the database and two email alerts are sent: one to the user to confirm that the message was received and one to the admin to notify admin that a user has sent a query.
 The alert sent to the admin contains all information given by the user in the contact form.
 * The user does not need to be a registered user to send a query.

+### Future Features ###

+* The possibility to add different stock per product sizes.
+* Sale prices.
+* Social Media login (ex: Google, Facebook...).

 ## Testing ##
 ---

-All apps and features have been manually tested,  please [click here]() to access the testing document
+All apps and features have been manually tested,  please [click here](TESTING.md) to access the testing document

 ## Deployment ##